-Read on for the giant list of everything to do in (a typical) May, along with my convenient, printable, At-A-Glance Grow Guide.
-Keep your local microclimate and these seasonal variations in mind, and adjust timings as needed.
+Read on for the giant list of everything to do in May, along with my convenient, printable, At-A-Glance Grow Guide.
+As always, keep your local microclimate and seasonal variations in mind, and adjust timings as needed.

 Printable At-A-Glance Grow-Guide!